 Funding has provided essential food assistance to youth and seniors, PPE supplies to healthcare workers, laptops to students so they can continue to learn, and safe childcare options so that first responders and teachers can continue to work.
 Hundreds of families have received housing and rental assistance, and local nonprofits have been able to innovate and adapt and continue providing critical services to our community.

 Our nonprofit community faces a long and difficult rebuilding process, and the Community Foundation for Southern Arizona is committed to connecting nonprofits with the resources they need throughout that process – from operating grants to technical assistance, PPP loans to PPE.

 Phase One: Respond

-CFSA’s COVID-19 Response Grants have directly supported those most affected by the crisis by providing access to basic necessities like food for youth, families, and seniors, childcare for medical workers, legal services and rent assistance for low-income community members, diapers for infants and incontinence supplies for seniors, and protective equipment for first responders.
+CFSA’s COVID-19 Response Grants have directly supported those most affected by the crisis by providing access to basic necessities like food for youth, families, and seniors, childcare for medical workers, legal services and rent assistance for low-income community members, diapers for infants, incontinence supplies for seniors, and protective equipment for first responders.

 During Phase One, CFSA’s Center for Healthy Nonprofits also launched a “Coping With COVID” webinar series to support nonprofits as they quickly pivoted to working remotely and dealt with all the technical and operational challenges involved in that process.
 The Center hosted six Coping with COVID workshops in Phase One with 147 participants.

 In May 2020, we reached out to our nonprofit partners to better understand their anticipated short- and long-term needs in response to COVID-19.
-Nonprofits shared with us that continued grant funding along technical assistance were top priorities.
+Nonprofits shared with us that continued grant funding along with technical assistance were top priorities.